ellakoa/postcard-poem/content/posts/the-woodland-gate.md

 ---
 title: The Woodland Gate
-description: "The last few weeks of spring are in our midst, the countryside has undergone a major transformation, everywhere "
+description: The last few weeks of spring are in our midst, the countryside has undergone a major transformation since winter retreated.
+It always amazes me that nature knows just what to do and when.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/woodland-gate-1-.jpg